Khabib Nurmagomedov vs Tony Ferguson UFC 249 Fight/Predictions

-Now that Khabib Nurmagomedov has defended his lightweight belt against his toughest and most skillful opponent to date, Conor McGregor, he has a plethora of title defense options to choose from.
+Now that Khabib Nurmagomedov has defended his lightweight belt two times against Conor McGregor and Dustin Poirier, he has a plethora of title defense options to choose from.

-Some fans are calling for Khabib to move up and face Ben Askren; others are clamoring for him to take-on all-time-great Georges St. Pierre (sadly, GSP recently announced his retirement); and different fans yet are eager to see him and longtime rival Tony Ferguson, who beat Anthony Pettis in UFC 229’s co-main event, finally settle their business.
-This latter choice is especially intriguing.
+Some fans are calling for Khabib to move up to welterweight and take a shot to become a double champ; others are clamoring for him to take-on all-time-great Georges St. Pierre at catchweight 160 lbs.
+But most of us are eager to see him and longtime rival Tony Ferguson, who most recently beat Anthony Pettis and Donald Cerrone, finally settle their business.

-With that said, perhaps we’ve been granted with a chance to break any potential curse that’s inhibiting the bout’s occurrence.
-Nurmagomedov and Ferguson have won consistently and impressively for some time now, and especially because they’re the two best Lightweights in the UFC, that’s a feat to be proud of.
+With that said, perhaps we’ve been granted a chance to break any potential curse that’s inhibiting the bout’s occurrence.
+Nurmagomedov and Ferguson have won consistently and impressively for some time now, and especially because they’re the two best lightweights in the UFC, that’s a feat to be proud of.

 1) Nurmagomedov vs Ferguson 1:0.